nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5 Input food intake

 For tracking the user's diet plan progress, the user is encouraged to track their daily food intake by entering the food name and associated macronutrients (carbohydrates, fats and proteins) in grams.
 There are a few ways to input a food intake such as using the pre-stored food values, or adding a brand new food intake.
-The different secnarios are outlined below.
+The different scenarios are outlined below.

+**Note:** If there are multiple food intakes with the same date and name, the food name will be automatically renamed to include a duplicate count for easy identification.
+E.g. Chicken rice, Chicken rice 2

 ### 3.5.1 Input food intake (For new food items that are not created before)

-Records a food intake for the given date and stores the food in the food item list for easy future reuse.
+Records a food intake for the given date and stores the food in the food list for easy future reuse.

 **Format:** `food_intake_add d/DATE(in d MMM yyyy format) n/FOOD_NAME c/CARBOS f/FATS p/PROTEINS`